HyperviewHQ/hyperview_docs/documentation/product/catalog-management/index.md

 ### Bulk updating models for asset records

-You can {ref}`bulk update<Bulk-actions-doc>` the Model and Manufacturer values for assets from the Advanced Search, Assets By Type, and Assets By Location pages (*supported page → Bulk Actions → Update Model*).
+You can {ref}`bulk update<bulk-actions-doc>` the Model and Manufacturer values for assets from the Advanced Search, Assets By Type, and Assets By Location pages (*supported page → Bulk Actions → Update Model*).

 ## Deleting catalog records